Panamerican Championship: History

-Panamerican Championship (Campeonato Panamericano de Fútbol) and (Campeonato Panamericano de futebol) was a competition founded in 1949 by the Panamerican Football Confederation to unify the three existing confederations of the Americas: CONMEBOL, NAFC and CCCF.
-This tournament had 3 editions which the champions were Brazil having two titles and one for Argentina.
-As an attempt to create an Americas-wide, each winners of NAFC Championship (until 1949), CCCF Championship (until 1960), South American Championship (currently Copa América) and the host would qualified to the tournament, since the Copa América was restricted to South American teams.
+The Panamerican Championship (Campeonato Panamericano de Fútbol) and (Campeonato Panamericano de futebol) was an international football tournament founded in 1949 by the Panamerican Football Confederation.
+It was created to bring together the three football confederations of the Americas at the time: CONMEBOL, NAFC and CCCF.
+The tournament was held on three occasions, with Brazil winning the title twice and Argentina once.
+As an attempt to establish a championship for the entire Americas, the reigning champions of the NAFC Championship, the CCCF Championship, and the South American Championship (now the Copa América), together with the host nation, qualified automatically.
+The remaining places were filled by other member associations of the Panamerican Football Confederation.

 Panamerican Football Confederation

-The Panamerican Football Confederation (Confederación Panamericana de Fútbol) (Confederação Panamericana de Futebol) (Confédération Panaméricaine de football) (Panamerikaanse voetbalconfederatie) and abbreviation (PFC) was a football confederation founded in 1946 in an attempt to unite all the countries of the Americas into a single confederation.
-It consisted of the North American Football Confederation (NAFC), the Central American and Caribbean Football Confederation (CCCF) and the South American Football Confederation (CONMEBOL).
-The confederation was dissolved in 1961 when CCCF and NAFC were merged to form CONCACAF and with the exit of CONMEBOL.
+The Panamerican Football Confederation (PFC; Confederación Panamericana de Fútbol; Confederação Panamericana de Futebol; Confédération Panaméricaine de football; Panamerikaanse voetbalconfederatie) was an umbrella organisation established in 1946 to coordinate football between the existing continental confederations of the Americas.
+Its membership comprised the North American Football Confederation (NAFC), the Central American and Caribbean Football Confederation (CCCF) and the South American Football Confederation (CONMEBOL).
+The organisation ceased to exist in 1961 after CONMEBOL withdrew, while the NAFC and CCCF merged later that year to form CONCACAF.